It is obvious that the game is naturally over in RPGs when the party is defeated in battle and the story wouldn't go as planned.

 Justified by the fact that the oxygen in the atmosphere is poisonous to Olimar, meaning he has to run back to his ship and make repairs to his suit if it takes too much of a beating or face certain death.
 And Pikmin are a race of too dumb to live plant creatures that were essentially moving sentient snacks for the native herbivores before Olimar began commanding them.

 In Age of Empires II regicide games, if a king dies, the king's civilization is considered defeated.

-In the Alexander expansion of Rome: Total War, losing Alexander in either the campaign or the historical battles will mean automatic defeat no matter how well battle had been going the Macedonians.
+In the Alexander expansion of Rome: Total War, losing Alexander in either the campaign or the historical battles will mean automatic defeat no matter how well the battle had been going for the Macedonians.
 An exception to this was the Hydaspes historical battle.

 And on the side of villainy, one battle features Lord Crump and a plethora of X-Nauts.
 Want to win?
 When it's your turn, ignore the X-Nauts and target Crump.
 Less on the side of villainy, defeating a Gold Fuzzy causes the Fuzzy Horde it summons to disperse.

 Parasite Eve 2 uses the protect the key character element twice.
 When Aya and Kyle team up and battle in a few points in the game, the game ends if Kyle's HP hits zero.
 There is absolutely no way of healing him, even though you could have the ultimate healing spell and best healing items at your disposal, which seem to be marked for only Aya to use on herself.
 Once Aya meets Eve in the Neo Ark research facility, they are ambushed by golems.
 The enemies fill the room with poison gas and Aya has to convince the Eve to leave with her in order to escape.
 If too much gas fills the room, Eve will stop moving and cough as her HP depletes, making it harder to guide her.
 The game ends if Eve dies.